-Required safety markings, safety flags, warning lights for heavy haul and oversize loads:
+Required safety markings, safety flags, and warning lights for heavy haul and oversize loads in Arizona:

-If shipment is over 102″ in width it must be flagged on the 4 outtermost corners of the entire combined shipment.
-Flags must be red in color and be not less than 12″ in either direction.
-Proper “OVERSIZE LOAD” or “WIDELOAD” banner/sign bust be displayed on both the upper most front of overall shipment (front of truck) no less than 5′ from the pavement line.
-Banner/sign must be no less than 6′ in length and 12′ in height with reasonable and size letting thickness and height.
-If you are seeking or awarded night movement reflective or illuminated banners/signs are required.
+If the shipment is over 102″ in width, it must be flagged on the 4 outermost corners of the combined shipment.
+Flags must be red and be not less than 12″ in either direction.
+In addition, proper “OVERSIZE LOAD” or “WIDE LOAD” banners/signs must be displayed on both the uppermost front of the the overall shipment (front of the truck) no less than 5′ from the pavement line.
+Banner/sign must be no less than 6′ in length and 12′ in height with reasonable size letting thickness and height.
+If you seek or award night movement, reflective or, illuminated banners/signs are required.

-Length: On 2 Lanes:Over 120’ requires 1 pilot car in front of truck and 1 rear of truck.
+- Length: On 2 Lanes over 120’ requires 1 pilot car in front of the truck and 1 rear of the truck.

-Width: On 2 lanes over 14’ requires 1 pilot car or escort vehicle in front of truck and 1 the rear of truck.
-On Interstates over 15’ wide you are required to have 1 pilot car in front of truck.
+- Width: On 2 lanes over 14’ requires 1 pilot car or escort vehicle in front of the truck and 1 the rear of the truck.
+On Interstates over 15’ wide you are required to have 1 pilot car in front of the truck.

-Height: Over 17 feet requires 1 pilot car equipped with a height pole in front of truck.
+- Height: Over 17 feet requires 1 pilot car equipped with a height pole in front of the truck.

-On Interstates: Over 120’ requires 1 pilot car in front of truck.
+- On Interstates: Over 120’ requires 1 pilot car in front of the truck.

 Pilot car or escort vehicle mandatory operator certifications and vehicle requirements:

-For a vehicle to qualify; all pilot car/escort vehicles must have a manufacturers gross weight rating not to exceed over over 20,000 pounds.
-All pilot cars/escort vehicles must display a bumper or roof mounted “OVERSIZE LOAD” sign visible from both the front and rear of the vehicle.
-Sign must be at least 6 feet long and 12 inches in height, yellow in color with black letters no less than 5 inches tall and 1 inch in width.
-Vehicle must have 4 safety flags displayed in red or orange in color and be a minimum of 12 inches in length quare and/or height mounted at a 40 to 70 degree angle on all 4 corners of the vehicle.
-Vehicle must be equipped with a CB radio or 2-way communication device, 8 ignitable road flares and have a first-aid kit.
+All pilot car/escort vehicles must have a manufacturer’s gross weight rating not to exceed over 20,000 pounds to qualify.
+All pilot cars/escort vehicles must display a bumper or roof-mounted “OVERSIZE LOAD” sign visible from both the front and rear of the vehicle.
+The sign must be at least 6 feet long and 12 inches in height, yellow with black letters no less than 5 inches tall and 1 inch in width.
+The vehicle must have 4 safety flags displayed in red or orange and be a minimum of 12 inches in length square and/or height mounted at a 40 to 70-degree angle on all 4 corners of the vehicle.
+The vehicle must be equipped with a CB radio or 2-way communication device, 8 ignitable road flares, and a first-aid kit.

 Travel times and restrictions for heavy-haul and oversize loads:

-The one half hour before sunrise to one half hour after sunset rule applies.
+The one-half hour before sunrise to one-half hour after sunset rule applies.
 Travel on weekends and holidays is permitted.
-Night time travel applies to any shipment that does not exceed 120 feet in length or 16 feet wide or 16 feet tall or less than 250,000 pounds.
-If your are empty but over weight you’ll be allowed to travel continuously more than likely.
-If overweight only you will probably be allowed continuous travel.
-Under 10 feet of overhang, 10 feet in width or 14 feet in height will more than likely be granted continuous travel.
+Night-time travel applies to any shipment that does not exceed 120 feet in length or 16 feet wide or 16 feet tall, or less than 250,000 pounds.
+If you are empty but overweight, you’ll be allowed to travel continuously.
+If overweight only, you will probably be allowed continuous travel.
+Under 10 feet of overhang, 10 feet in width or 14 feet in height, will likely be granted continuous travel.
 Some loads will NOT be granted travel on weekends.
 Always refer to the documentation on your permit to verify travel times.

 Arizona DOT contact information and notes: